Nematode application

 safety data sheet nematop®

-Nematodes of the Steinernema genus in a gel formulation.
+Nematodes of the species Steinernema feltiae in a gel formulation.

 product sheet nemaflor®